Research Project Overview for 2013-14

 - Complete the development of improved initiation, culture medium and growth conditions for hazelnuts.
 A graduate student has begun this project.

-- Establish a long term fungicide protection program in an Ennis orchard.
+- Continue to implement a long-term fungicide protection program in a mature Ennis orchard.

-- Investigate how long EFB cankers continue to produce spores once cut from threes and/or chipped.
+- Investigate how long EFB cankers continue to produce spores once cut from trees.

-Development of Integrated Pest Management Strategies – Vaughn Walton
+Development of Water-Wise Hazelnut Pest Management Strategies – Vaughn Walton

 - Use of FBW mating disruption in order to minimize pesticide use.

 - Minimize pyrethroid use with targeted alternative ‘soft pesticide’ spray regimes.